Google unveils Pixelbook Go for $649

 Hardware

 The Pixelbook Go doesn’t compromise in any sense of the word, from the magnesium alloy exterior with rounded corners to the 13.3-inch 16:9 touchscreen with a resolution from 1080p to 4K (depending on the configuration).
 Befitting the playful nature of Google’s product design, there’s a grippy and ribbed bottom casing underneath that’s affixed by screws to the Go’s unibody.
-And the 4K model ships with a Molecular Display, a low-temperature polycrystalline silicon (LTPS) LCD with faster response times and brighter colors than conventional panels.
+And the 4K model ships with a Molecular Display, a low-temperature polycrystalline silicon (LTPS) LCD that offers faster response times and brighter colors than conventional panels.

 Flipping the Go around brings you to the matte lid with an embossed Google logo, while a tilt to either side reveals the USB-C port and 3.5mm audio jack (on the left) and the second USB-C port (on the right).
-Opening said lid reveals the display, scissor-switch keyboard with ultra-quiet “Hush Keys,” clickable trackpad, along with two far-field microphones and a 2-megapixel above-display camera that can record 1080p videos at 60 frames per second.
+Opening the lid reveals the display, scissor-switch keyboard with ultra-quiet “Hush Keys,” and clickable trackpad, along with two far-field microphones and a 2-megapixel above-display camera that can record 1080p videos at 60 frames per second.

-A word about the keyboard: It has a dedicated Google Assistant button in the bottom left side and a home key where you’d normally find the caps lock.
+A word about the keyboard: It has a dedicated Google Assistant button on the bottom left side and a home key where you’d normally find the caps lock.
 There’s the standard array of Chrome OS shortcuts situated over the number row, and to ether side are front-firing speakers with better bass response than their predecessors.

-Rounding out the Pixelbook Go’s accoutertements are Wi-Fi and Bluetooth connectivity, plus LEDs that illuminate when the laptop’s plugged in and charging.
+Rounding out the Pixelbook Go’s accoutrements are Wi-Fi and Bluetooth connectivity, plus LEDs that illuminate when the laptop’s plugged in and charging.
 Also worth highlighting is the Go’s Titan C security chip, a Google-designed coprocessor encoded with a unique identifier that performs encryption, service authentication, and boot-time code and component checks.
-And the battery 15% larger than the original — Google says it lasts up to 12 hours and takes just 20 minutes of charging to reach two hours’ worth of capacity.
+And the battery is 15% larger than the original — Google says it lasts up to 12 hours and takes just 20 minutes of charging to reach two hours’ worth of capacity.

 Software